 Dear Colleagues,

 First, we will no longer have only three settings for our summertime ventilation.
-Yes, for most of us, our previous offerings — Arctic Breeze, Tundra Blast, and Canadian Winter — offered enough variety to satisfy any need.
-But we have decided to add to these diverse offerings two more settings: Tierra del Fuego and Requisite Sweater.
+Yes, for most of us, our previous offerings—Arctic Breeze, Tundra Blast, and Canadian Winter—offered enough variety to satisfy any need.
+But we have decided to add two more settings to these diverse offerings: Tierra del Fuego and Requisite Sweater.
 With these additional options, we believe staff will be comfortable no matter the temperature outside.

-Second, we will be having an all-staff training day on what to do if a co-worker begins shaking, shedding their clothes, their skin having lost all color, and keeps saying, “Hot, it’s so hot.”
+Second, we will be having an all-staff training day on what to do if a co-worker begins shaking, sheds their clothes, loses all color in their skin, and says, “Hot, it’s so hot.”
 If your instinct is to say, “They must be really hot and should move closer to the stream of Tundra Blast coming from above Jackson’s desk,” then you are correct.

 Third, we are installing unbreakable locks on all our windows so that no air from outside can penetrate our fortress of comfort.
 Windows are not for summer; they are for winter.

-Fourth, since we are serious about being a green company, and our ventilation system is powered by coal, we will be planting one tree for every hour of air conditioning we use.
-Questions about where these trees will be planted, and who exactly will be doing the planting, should be directed to our resident tree expert, Jody, at realemailaddress@yahoo.net Haven’t met Jody yet?
-Well, she works here and she is real.
+Fourth, since we are serious about being a green company and our ventilation system is powered by coal, we will plant one tree for every hour of air conditioning we use.
+Questions about where these trees will be planted and who exactly will be doing the planting should be directed to our resident tree expert, Jody, at realemailaddress@yahoo.net.
+Haven’t met Jody yet?
+Well, she works here, and she is real.

 Lastly, we will be outlawing blankets, warm drinks, and space heaters.
 These things have no place in an office setting.
 If, like last year, we have visitors who, upon entering our floor, say, “Cold, so cold,” while shaking violently, or who remark, “How do you live like this?” while pulling their arms in against their chest and then curling into a tight ball on the floor, then yes, certain accommodations can be made.
 An emergency sweater will be kept behind glass near the announcements board, but it should go without saying that this wool knit sweater should only be used for visitors, and only if they repeatedly say that they might die soon.

-I am realizng as I write that my fingers have strtd to go numb, so I wll wrap this up.
+As I write, I am realizng my fingers have strtd to go numb, so I wll wrap this up.

 Happy smmmmer, and I look forward to many comfortable das together.